Kara no Shōjo: Development

+Release history

-Release historyKara no Shōjo released its first demo on May 4, 2008 with the full version planned for release on July 4, 2008.
-Pre-orders of the game will come with a unique special packaging and an illustration book spanning 82 pages.
+Kara no Shōjo released its first demo on May 4, 2008 and later a full version on July 4.
+Pre-orders of the game came with a unique special packaging and an illustration book spanning 82 pages.

 An English-language version of Kara no Shōjo was released on June 29, 2011, in a collaboration between MangaGamer and tlwiki.
-The game can be purchased and downloaded from the MangaGamer website.
+The game can be purchased and downloaded from the MangaGamer website and Steam.
 MangaGamer released Kara no Shoujo: The Second Episode in English on October 30, 2015.

+A HD remaster of the first game was released in Japan on December 20, 2019.
+It was later released in English and Chinese by Shiravune under the title The Shell Part I: Inferno on July 28, 2023, with the other titles in the trilogy at a later date.
+These include a new translation directed by John Hooper, unique from the MangaGamer one.

 Music

 The music for the game is composed Manyo.
 The opening theme to Kara no Shōjo, named "Ruri no Tori" (瑠璃の鳥 lit.
 Azure Bird), was performed by Haruka Shimotsuki.
 The soundtrack for the game, named Azure, was released on the same day as the game on July 4, 2008.

 Reception

-During the month of June 2008, one month before Kara no Shōjo's release on July 4, 2008, Kara no Shōjo ranked sixth in national PC game pre-orders in Japan.
+During the month of June 2008, one month before Kara no Shōjos release on July 4, 2008, Kara no Shōjo ranked sixth in national PC game pre-orders in Japan.